tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

    z_c = \sqrt{r_c^2 + p_c^2}

-where the subscripts indicate the value at point C.
+where the subscripts indicate the value at point C. By symmetry the intersection point for negative :math:`z` is simply :math:`-z_c`.

 Using the expression for :math:`\mu`, :math:`\beta` above leads to the dependence on :math:`r` cancelling, and solving for :math:`\nu_0` gives